ToSStudio/TinyTFT_LT7683/README.md

 The project started as an experiment to see how far a tiny microcontroller could be pushed when paired with a capable display controller.
-Surprisingly, it works reliably — even with a 10″ display.
+Surprisingly, it works reliably — even with a 10″ display giving the user access to huge TFT-real estate to play with.

 ---